About

 While growing up, my family moved around extensively and therefore I picked up different values, socially, situationally, and symbolically, from each particular culture.
 I have learned to pick the best from each culture while still being able to acknowledge the existence of traits or traditions I don’t approve.
 Human evolution is dependent on critical thinking.
 I have learned that as means of natural selection, the most generalized species have a better chance of survival, and the same goes for culture.
 I believe there is such a thing as a general human culture which may overlap the basic human needs, and then a society eventually adapts itself to the resources around it, making a different culture.
 My experiences reflect that when a culture changes it is not necessarily destroyed.

 I don’t use Facebook.
-I use Twitter to share various content.
+I occasionally share content on Twitter/X.